needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 #### MP4 and ProRes encoding not supported on Linux

 **Limitation:** The Movie Recorder doesn't support H.264 MP4 and ProRes QuickTime encoding on Linux.

-#### Limited support of AA/TAA in AOVs

-**Limitation:** The Beauty AOV is the only AOV that you can currently record with Anti-Aliasing (AA) / Temporal Anti-Aliasing (TAA) enabled on your recording camera.

-#### Color artifacts in AOV recordings when TAA is enabled

-**Known issue:** If you record multiple AOVs while the recording camera has Temporal Anti-Aliasing (TAA) enabled, the recorded outputs might contain unexpected color artifacts.
-For example, some areas of a Beauty pass might include artificial colors coming from the data recorded for a Normal pass.

-**Workaround:** If you need to record a Beauty pass with TAA enabled on your recording camera, you should record it through its own recording session, separately from any other AOVs.

 #### Recording discontinuous animations results in continuous animation curve